Our Partnerships

 The Westpac Rescue Helicopter Service is a vital asset to the people of northern and western NSW and it is our industry’s longest-standing community partnership.

 Along with members of the community, and through support from the NSW Government, the NSW Minerals Council and the state’s mining sector is proud to support the service so that it is there when it is needed.
-From bases in Newcastle and Tamworth, the service conducts dozens of rescue missions each year across regional NSW and in mining communities.
+From bases in Newcastle and Tamworth, the service conducts many rescue missions each year across regional NSW and in mining communities.

 As well as our financial support, we also partner with the service to raise awareness about the incredible work they do and to encourage people in the community to support their work.
 For example, each year at Voice for Mining Family Day, one of the service’s helicopters conducts a fly-over at Newcastle’s McDonald Jones Stadium to highlight the great work they do.